dwarvesf/handbook/guides/leave-request.md

 After submitting the request, the line manager and leader will discuss the request with the employee, align the workload and resources, and design a working process to prevent interruption.

 ### Approval/ Denial
 If the request is approved, the manager will mark the ticket as done and note the employee's return date.
-Basecamp will inform the client and everyone involved via an email of approval, along with a Google Calendar schedule.
+Basecamp will inform the everyone involved via an email of approval, along with a Google Calendar schedule.
+Since the client can't receive Basecamp notification, employee or manager must send an email to inform client about the leave request.

 If the request is denied, the manager or lead is required to note the reason in the ticket.